enricolacchin/Computer-Engineering-UNITS/Readme.md

-# ENG - Final Project Database Course 2023
+# :gb: Final Project Database Course 2023

 This is the repository of my final project for the course "079IN - Databases" a.y.
 2022/2023 attended at the University of Trieste.